dshanske/Static-Maps-API-PHP/README.md

   * `stamen-terrain` - [Stamen Terrain](http://maps.stamen.com/terrain/) with labels
   * `stamen-terrain-background` - [Stamen Terrain](http://maps.stamen.com/terrain-background/) without labels
   * `stamen-watercolor` - [Stamen Watercolor](http://maps.stamen.com/watercolor/)
+  * `carto-light` -  [Carto](https://carto.com/location-data-services/basemaps/) Free usage for up to 75,000 mapviews per month, non-commercial services only.
+  * `carto-dark` -  [Carto](https://carto.com/location-data-services/basemaps/) Free usage for up to 75,000 mapviews per month, non-commercial services only.
+  * `carto-voyager` - [Carto](https://carto.com/location-data-services/basemaps/) Free usage for up to 75,000 mapviews per month, non-commercial services only.
   * `custom` - Pass through the tile URL using parameter `tileurl`
-* `attribution` - default "esri" - "esri" or "none" - If you add attribution on the image in some other way, you can set this to "none" to hide the Esri logo
+* `attribution` - default "osm" - "esri", "osm", "mapbox" or "none" - If you add attribution on the image in some other way, you can set this to "none" to hide all logos.
 * `latitude` - optional - Latitude to center the map at.
 Not needed if using the location parameter, or if specifying one or more markers.
 * `longitude` - optional - Longitude to center the map at.
 * `location` - optional - Free-form text that will be geocoded to center the map.
 Not needed if specifying a location with the latitude and longitude parameters, or if a marker is specified.
 * `marker[]` - Specify one or more markers to overlay on the map.
 Parameters are specified as: `key:value;`.
 See below for the full list of parameters.
 * `path[]` - Specify one or more paths to draw on the map.
 See below for the full list of parameters to draw a path.
+* `bezier` - Specify a bezier curve to your path.
+25 will give you a nicely curved line.
+[More Info](https://aaronparecki.com/2017/01/02/6/day-13-curved-map-lines)

 ## Markers